ultrahamlet/cnvSDF2/README.md

 Right now, "cnvSDF2" handle only ellipsoid SDF, but But soon there will be a version that can handle other SDF models

-step1:Modeling SDF model with "SDF Editor"
-As you see image below, you just copy and paste "float sdf(vec3 p0){ .... }.
+step1:Modeling SDF model with "SDF Editor" and output "sample.json" As you see image below, you just copy and paste "float sdf(vec3 p0){ .... }.

 >python convSDF2.py
+this will read "sample.json"

 step2:Copy and paste output of above to head of "viewSDF2.frag".